Making an IAM Project a Success

 • Collaboration and Teamwork: Design thinking promotes collaboration and teamwork as it involves multiple stakeholders from different backgrounds coming together to work towards a common goal.
 This helps in breaking down silos and fostering a culture of innovation.

-• Alignment with Business Goals: Incorporating design thinking into IT projects ensures that the end product is aligned with the overall business goals and objectives.
+• Alignment with Business Goals: Incorporating it into IT projects ensures that the end product is aligned with the overall business goals and objectives.
 This leads to better outcomes and a higher return on investment.

 Value of Project Management – you need a true Project Manager